ibm-cloud-docs/watsonxdata/data_stream_confluent3presto.md

    4. Select the catalog you created (`confluent_catalog`).
    5. Click **Associate**.

-   The catalog is now available for querying through the Presto engine.
+   The catalog is now available for querying remote data through the Presto engine.

 4. Query Tableflow tables

    1. Click **Query workspace**.
    2. Select your Presto engine from the engine dropdown.
-   3. Run queries against your Tableflow tables using fully qualified table names:
+   3. Run queries against your remote Tableflow tables using fully qualified table names:

       ```sql
       -- List available schemas (Kafka cluster IDs)